 Barbara Ellen Smith 's essential study, now with an updated introduction and conclusion, charts the struggles of miners and their families from the birth of the Black Lung Movement in 1968 to the present-day importance of demands for environmental justice through proposals like the Green New Deal.
 Through extensive interviews with participants and her own experiences as an activist, the author provides a vivid portrait of communities struggling for survival against the corporate extraction of labor, mineral wealth, and the very breath of those it sends to dig their own graves.

-• "It is unlikely that coal will be back, as promised.
+"It is unlikely that coal will be back, as promised.
 4 What is clearly back, however, is the virulence of black lung disease.
-This is an essential book to understand that persistence and damage."
-The Journal of Working Class Studies
+This is an essential book to understand that persistence and damage." —The Journal of Working Class Studies

-"This book offers us a long view on the power of organizing around workplace health and safety that can help frontline workers — from teachers to grocery and sanitation workers — strategize now, but also develop long-term strategies for workplace organizing around the impacts of the less-understood, long-term impacts of COVID-19, which are going to force us to bring disability politics more centrally into workplace organizing."
-Jacobin
+"This book offers us a long view on the power of organizing around workplace health and safety that can help frontline workers — from teachers to grocery and sanitation workers — strategize now, but also develop long-term strategies for workplace organizing around the impacts of the less-understood, long-term impacts of COVID-19, which are going to force us to bring disability politics more centrally into workplace organizing." —Jacobin"Barbara Ellen Smith has been conducting research on black lung and coal mining for almost

 half a century.
 Her scholarship is of the highest order not only in terms of its breadth and depth